-- naming of pictures or objects – called anomia, people may initially lose uncommon or less familiar words before losing more common words e.g. being unable to name ‘labrador’ and only later on losing the word ‘dog’.
+- Naming of pictures or objects – called anomia, people may initially lose uncommon or less familiar words before losing more common words, like being unable to name ‘labrador’ and only later on losing the word ‘dog’.

-- using the correct word – people may use semantic paraphasias, saying a related word with a different meaning e.g. saying ‘fork’ instead of ‘spoon’.
+- Using the correct word – people may use semantic paraphasias, saying a related word with a different meaning, like saying ‘fork’ instead of ‘spoon’.

-- reading – people develop a surface dyslexia, being unable to read irregularly spelt words e.g. saying ‘sew’ as ‘soo’
+- Reading – people develop a surface dyslexia, being unable to read irregularly spelt words, such as saying ‘sew’ as ‘soo’.